Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Randomness Extraction

 and therefore:

 Similarly, we get that:

 Putting everything together:

 Let $A=\alpha N$ with $\alpha \in (0,1)$.
-We can rewrite $Pr(E_{v})$ as follows:
+We can rewrite $\Pr[E_{v}]$ as follows:

 Let $f(\alpha) = \frac{2\alpha^2 -2\alpha -1}{(\alpha +1)(\alpha -2)}$.
 We have that $f[(0,1)] = (\frac{1}{2},\frac{2}{3}]$.
-In conclusion, the worst case bias of the bit extracted through Process \ref{alg:proc-1} is $\frac{2}{3}$ which occurs when there are an equal number of two types. \end{proof}
+In conclusion, the worst case bias of the bit extracted through Process \ref{alg:proc-1} is $\frac{2}{3}$, which occurs when there are an equal number of two types. \end{proof}

 In all of our processes and applications we naturally assume that each input item is represented by a vector ${\bf x} = (x_1, \ldots , x_d) \in {\mathbb R}^d$ for some $d \geq 1$.
 This allows us to strictly order distinct (i.e., not identical) items.
 That is, ${\bf x} < {\bf y}$ if and only if $x_i = y_i$ for $i < k$ and $x_k < y_k$ for some $k$ with $1 \leq k \leq d$.
 Under the assumption that all input items are distinct (and hence there exists a global ordering), we are able to extract an unbiased bit simply by comparing the two first items to arrive (Algorithm \ref{alg:proc-2}).
-Note that while this is generally a strong assumption, we can envision applications where this may be reasonable to assume (e.g. interval selection when identical intervals have been eliminated ).
 Notice that we can repeat this Process \ref{alg:proc-2} for the next pair of online items.
 Generally, given $2N$ online items we can extract $N$ unbiased bits.

-\begin{theorem} Under the assumption that all input items are distinct (and hence there exists a global ordering among all items in the input instance), Process \ref{alg:proc-2} (Distinct-Unbiased) produces an unbiased bit. \end{theorem} \begin{proof} Let $I_1, I_2, ..., I_N$ be all the items in the instance, such that $I_1 < I_2 <...<I_N$.
+\begin{theorem} Under the assumption that all input items are distinct (and hence there exists a global ordering among all items in the input instance), Process \ref{alg:proc-2} (Distinct-Unbiased) produces an unbiased bit. \end{theorem} \begin{proof} Let $I_1, I_2, ..., I_N$ be all the items in the instance such that $I_1 < I_2 <...<I_N$.
 Let $I_a, I_b$ be the first two items that arrive.
 Let $E$ denote the event that $I_a < I_b$.
 Let $F_i$ denote the event that item $I_i$ arrives first, and $S_i$ denote the event that $I_{i} < I_b$.
 We have that:

 \end{proof}